 Business Involvement Working Group, chaired by David Harris and John Bluthardt, has filed for 501 (c) (3) status from the federal government.
 It already is a nonprofit Massachusetts corporation.
 They will develop strategies to involve Massachusetts businesses in seeing the benefits that will accrue to businesses by having SEL training for all children.
 If you have any questions, please contact John Bluthardt (email@example.com)

-Massacusetts Consortium for Social-Emotional Learning in Teacher Education (SEL-TED) , chaired by Deborah Donahue-Keegan, ED.D. and businessman David Zussman, is advocating for more substantive integration of SEL research/practice into teacher preparation programs with the Department of Education.
-If you’d like to know more, please contact Deborah Donahue-Keegan at email@example.com.
+Massachusetts Consortium for Social-Emotional Learning in Teacher Education (SEL-TED), chaired by Deborah Donahue-Keegan, ED.D. and businessman David Zussman, is advocating for more substantive integration of SEL research/practice into teacher preparation programs with the Department of Elementary and Secondary Education.

 The Website Design Group, chaired by Nova Biro, is involved in improving the website to make it more user friendly and dynamic.
 We are currently seeking to fill a paid internship position for website development.
 If you have questions, please send your comments to Nova Biro (firstname.lastname@example.org)